Marcus Aurelius, Emperor and philosopher

-IV) A second post on SEX, to beg for additional pardon, thus ending this sequence in full glory.
+IV) A second post on SEX, to beg for additional pardon, thus ending this sequence in full regalia.

 What do you think?
 Will you pardon me?
 Will SEX help?

-Rhetorical questions not expecting answers let’s put some preparatory ideas together and that the trip begin!
+Rhetorical questions not expecting answers let us put some preparatory ideas together and that the trip begin!

-1) We will touch upon questions from numerous points of view, as if for each topic there were like a forum of different positions in the writer’s mind.
+1) We will touch upon questions from numerous points of view, as if for each topic there were like a dialogue of different opinions in the writer’s mind.

 2) A thought in progress where who is writing is gradually clarifying his ideas.
-Such ideas might contradict one another because the writer is constantly reaching new (and sometimes opposite) perspectives, which could baffle the reader but also help her/him understand how complex things can be.
+Such ideas might contradict one another because the writer is constantly reaching new (sometimes opposite) perspectives, which could baffle the reader but also help her/him understand the complexity of things.

-3) A game of ideas then, with anecdotes and facts only apparently deprived of connections.
-Such connections (mental links) will sometimes be explicit (said) or implicit (unsaid,) which should bring the reader to make her/his own connections, namely towards creative non-passive reading / thinking (which of course may imply total disagreement with the writer.)
+3) A game of ideas, then, with anecdotes and facts only apparently deprived of connections.
+Such connections (mental links) will sometimes be explicit (said) or implicit (unsaid,) which should bring the reader to make her/his own connections, namely towards creative non-passive reading / thinking.

 Well, at least Magister was very successful in this game.
-But Magister is Magister.
+But Magister was Magister.

 Writing vs Thinking